PhD in Law (University of Kent, UK, 2020)

 - Research Assistant (University of Kent, UK, 2019)

 - My current research focuses on the intersections between political theory, legal theory and continental philosophy.
-In particular, I am examining the critiques that anarchic and anarchist thought unleashes against the law and state mentality.
+In particular, I examine the critiques that anarchic and anarchist thought unleashes against the law, the police and the state.

 - ‘Μ.Γ.Δ.: The figure of the cop in the anarchic lyrics of Greek Punk.’
-In Jim Donaghey, Will Boisseau and Caroline Kaltefleiter (ed.)
-Punk Anarchism as a Culture of Resistance (Active Distribution, 2022 forthcoming).
+In Jim Donaghey, Will Boisseau and Caroline Kaltefleiter (eds) ‘Smash the System!’
+Punk Anarchism as Culture of Resistance (Active Distribution, 2022 forthcoming).

-- ‘Contrasting Legacies: Deleuze and the Dogmatism of Human Rights.’
-In Krista Bonello Rutter Giappone, Guillaume Collett and Iain MacKenzie (ed.)
-Double Binds of Neoliberalism: Theory and Culture After 1968 (Rowman and Littlefield, 2021 forthcoming).
+- ‘Contrasting Legacies of ‘68: Deleuze and Human Rights.’
+In Krista Bonello Rutter Giappone, Guillaume Collett and Iain MacKenzie (eds) Double Binds of Neoliberalism: Theory and Culture After 1968 (Rowman and Littlefield, 2022), 123-137.

 - ‘Against the Eternal Law(s) of Human Rights: Towards a Becoming-Chaotic of Time.’
-In Kathryn McNeilly and Ben Warwick (ed.)
-The Times and Temporality of International Human Rights Law (Hart Publishing, Human Rights in Perspective Series, 2021 forthcoming).
+In Kathryn McNeilly and Ben Warwick (eds) The Times and Temporality of International Human Rights Law (Hart Publishing, Human Rights in Perspective Series, 2022), 179-194.

 Articles in Peer-Reviewed Journals: